A Concise History of Southeast Asia

 Marcos ended martial law in 1981, and was re-elected again.
 Not long after that the new US vice-president, George H. W. Bush, attended the inauguration and praised Marcos for his "adherence to democratic principles."
 Actually, it no longer mattered whether there was martial law or not, since Marcos still ruled by decree and could rig elections as much as he pleased.

-Sarit justified his actions by inventing an ideology that has followed since his time.
+Sarit justified his actions by inventing an ideology that has been followed since his time.
 The way he saw it, an abstract constitution would not work well in Thailand, where most people still respected traditional authority.
 What Thailand needed was a strong leader who was firm but also concerned for the welfare of the people.
 The king was once that authority figure, but nobody wanted a return to absolute monarchy, so a separation between crown and government had to continue.
 The king did, however, play an important role as a symbol of the nation and the people, and the government could only claim to be legitimate so long as it had the king's approval.

 The Sarit government's first priority was economic development, and the standard of living climbed impressively during this time.
 Sarit also prospered, perhaps too much; he left behind fifty mistresses and a fortune worth $150 million, which included large holdings in various companies, 8,000 acres of land, and several houses.
 Of course he did not acquire that wealth honestly, but after experiencing the rule of his successors the public felt Sarit may have been worth the price.
 He was succeeded by his prime minister, General Thanom Kittikachorn, who ruled by martial law for much of the following decade (1963-73).